Spectral instability of horizonless compact objects within astrophysical environments: Environmental effects on perturbed ECO QNMs

 The abrupt metamorphosis from a Schwarzschild BH to a horizonless object that we imposed through the reflective boundary condition at the surface, combined with the successive overtaking spectral instability due to environmental effects in non-compact ECOs demonstrate that these objects exhibit both a strong destabilization of their interior, as well as the exterior modes that repetitively takes place, and acquire smaller (in absolute value) imaginary parts with respect to the $a_0=0$ unperturbed QNM.
 This leads to a series of new ``perturbed'' fundamental QNMs as $a_0/r_h$ is increased.
 Thus, ECOs present spectral instabilities of both their overtones and fundamental mode, depending on the compactness $\mathcal{E}/r_h$.
 It is important to note that ultra-compact configurations need radial bump locations that may possibly be too large and, therefore, astrophysically irrelevant.
 Thus, one could say that the fundamental mode of ultra-compact ECOs cannot be destabilized, in astrophysical scenarios.
+On the other hand, loosely-compact, purely-reflective, ECOs, even though slightly more astrophysically relevant, present strong destabilization of the fundamental QNM.
+Such ECOs are still unrealistic due to their purely reflective surface.

+From a thought experiment, where the purely reflective surface transformed slowly to a surface that is partially reflective (and thus also partially absorbing), we may extrapolate that the bump can be placed even further in order to give rise to exterior longer-lived modes that would eventually destabilize the fundamental mode.
+This is in agreement with the fact that the Schwarzschild BH QNMs can be destabilized completely without the need of near-horizon alterations (see Ref. \cite{Cheung:2021bol}).
+Thus, the bump is the main source of the spectral instability of QNMs and not the percentage of reflectivity of the ECO surface.
+Of course, more exploration is needed, where the reflectivity is also altered.

+We emphasize that, from a physical standpoint, rotation could in principle destabilize the ECO, potentially invalidating the physical relevance of our modes.
+However, Ref.~\cite{Maggio:2017ivp} demonstrated that even a small amount of partial absorption is sufficient to stabilize the system.
+Such absorption can be interpreted as arising from physical mechanisms, for instance effective viscosity (see~\cite{Redondo-Yuste:2025ktt}).